-It has been more than two years since I wrote an article on Philippine geography mistakes and there was an overwhelming feedback among the readers.
+It has been more than two years since we wrote an article on Philippine geography mistakes and there was an overwhelming feedback among the readers.

 1. THERE ARE TWO SUBICS IN CENTRAL LUZON.

 It is not widely known, but there are indeed two Subics in Luzon with two distinct boundaries.
 One Subic (above) is a first-class municipality in Zambales located north of Olongapo City, while another Subic (below) is a special economic zone formally known as the Subic Bay Freeport Zone or SBFZ.
 The SBFZ shares borders, not only with the town of Subic but also with Olongapo City and the towns of Hermosa and Morong in Bataan.

 Be it Subic town or SBFZ, both are known to be tourist hotspots.
 The town of Subic is popular for both beachgoers and hikers alike, while SBFZ is home to several theme parks, private resorts, and duty-free shops.

 First of all, there is no municipality or city in Pampanga named Clark.
 Like the SBFZ, the Clark Freeport and Special Economic Zone, or simply Clark, is an area that spans portions, not only of Angeles City, Mabalacat, and Porac in Pampanga, but of Bamban and Capas towns in Tarlac as well.

 Some people might also confuse Subic (SBFZ) from Clark, as the former was a US Naval Base in the past while the latter was a US Air Force Base.

 Where to go in Clark: